Outbound & Lead Gen

 Automation

 For a small business watching costs, this is a major differentiator.
 Automation is not a nice-to-have.
 It is what lets a one-person operation scale their follow-up beyond what they can do manually.
-Brevo giving it away on the free tier is a meaningful advantage.
+Brevo gives more usable automation earlier in the pricing ladder, while Mailchimp makes more sense if you are paying for its template polish and are comfortable moving into Standard as your workflow matures.
 For a deeper look at running a full automation setup on Brevo, see Brevo for Solo Agencies: Full Funnel Guide.

 Deliverability